bnfetterley/traveltongue_frontend/README.md

-### TravelingTongue
+# TravelingTongue
 <!-- A little info about your project and/ or overview that explains what the project is about. -->
 TravelingTongue is a web app that allows users to discover local dishes from around the world.

 ## Motivation
 <!-- A short description of the motivation behind the creation and maintenance of the project.
 This should explain why the project exists. -->
-I love exploring cultures through food, and that is what this application is for!
-Users can share their favorite dishes from and learn about dishes of other cultures.
+I love exploring cultures through food and this app allows you to do just that!
+Users can share their favorite local dishes and learn about dishes of other cultures.

 <!-- Build status
 Build status of continus integration i.e. travis, appveyor etc. Ex. - -->